Oluty-1/pulumi-infra-test/README.md

    it will take a while, but you can check the aws console to see the resources being created, and check ulumi side for the graph view of the infrastructure.

+## Cost Analysis
+   Here's an aproximate breakdown of what the coloud expense will be in a month

 ## Destroy the Infrastructure
    To destroy the infrastrcture, run the command "pulumi destroy".
    This will delete the resources and tear down the entire infrastruture.